 Vallow and Daybell had already been allaying others’ suspicions by lying about her children.
 “In the weeks after Tammy Daybell’s death, Lori Vallow/Daybell and Chad Daybell told witnesses that Lori’s daughter had died a year before the death of her father, which is untrue,” police documents said.
 “Around that same time Chad told another witness that Lori had no minor children.”

 But the ruse didn’t last long.
 After J.J.
-Vallow’s concerned grandparents called Rexburg police on Nov.
-26, 2019 and explained he and Tylee Ryan hadn’t been since since September, police officially opened a missing persons case.
+Vallow’s concerned grandparents called Rexburg police on November 26, 2019, and explained he and Tylee Ryan hadn’t been seen since September, police officially opened a missing persons case.

-They quickly disproved Vallow’s claims that J.J. was with a friend and searched her and Daybell’s new home — which they found “abruptly vacated.”
-Now, immediately after Vallow and Daybell became persons of interest, they vanished.
+They quickly disproved Lori Vallow Daybell’s claims that J.J. was with a friend and searched her and Chad Daybell’s new home — which they found “abruptly vacated.”
+Now, immediately after Lori and Chad Daybell became persons of interest, they vanished.

 Police then said they “strongly believe that J.J. and Tylee’s lives are in danger,” and that Vallow “refused to work with law enforcement to help us resolve this matter.”